 Most businesses think their job is done as visitors start coming to the website.
 The website owner starts to presume that genuinely interesting visitors will fill up the contact form or ask for assistance upfront.
 But let us tell you this is no way near the truth.

 This is exactly the opposite of what inbound marketing actually is.
 Leads won’t beg and ask for your services or products, you should approach them by the most appropriate means.

-One such way to nurture website visitors is to provide them useful and valuable content through blogs.
+One such way to nurture website visitors is to provide them with useful and valuable content through blogs.
 In return, you can ask for their contact information.
-This is the simplest and yet most effective way to convert a visitor into a lead.
+This is the simplest yet most effective way to convert a visitor into a lead.

 Also, make sure to add an irresistible CTA- Call-to-action button to your blog post and website.
 Typically, a CTA lands the visitor on to contact form or landing page, you can do any of them as per your business type.
-We recommend you not to start throwing sales pitches as soon as visitors sign up on your website.
+We recommend you not start throwing sales pitches as soon as visitors sign up on your website.
 First, nurture them with ebooks, white papers, tips, etc. This will show your expertise to the visitors and this might increase your chances of doing business with them.

 Now you attracted some visitors and converted them into leads, but leads don’t pay bills or purchase products.
 A business is run because of its customers.
 Remember the job is only half done yet, if you want to be a star inbound marketer then you need to hammer down the last nail.

 For a B2B company, leads know what they exactly want, so you can’t beat around the bush with them.
 Instead, show them your expertise, show them you know what you are talking about.
 Tell the leads how your products can help them in solving their problems.

 You can use resources like product demonstrations, videos, documents, case studies, working manuals, etc. In this way, leads will realize that your company is the best for them.
 There are many lead-scoring solutions available that will present you with the most qualified and convertible leads of all.